cotes2020/jekyll-theme-chirpy/README.md

 and enjoy!

-## Documentation
+### Documentation

-For more information, please check out the [tutorial](https://chirpy.cotes.info/categories/tutorial/).
+For more details and the better reading experience, please check out the [tutorial in demo site](https://chirpy.cotes.info/categories/tutorial/).
 In the meanwhile, a copy of the tutorial is also available on the [Wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).

+## Contributing

+The old saying: "Tow heads are better than one.
+Five heads are better than two."
+So, welcome to report bugs, improve code quality or submit a new feature.
+For more information, see [contributing guidelines](.github/CONTRIBUTING.md).

+## Credits

+This theme is mainly built with [Jekyll](https://jekyllrb.com/) ecosystem, [Bootstrap](https://getbootstrap.com/), [Font Awesome](https://fontawesome.com/) and some other wonderful tools(their copyright information can be found in the relevant files).

+:tada:Thanks to all the volunteers who contributed to this project, their github ID is on [this list](https://github.com/cotes2020/jekyll-theme-chirpy/graphs/contributors).
+Also, I won't forget the guys who submitted the issues(or unmerged PR), they reported bugs, shared ideas or inspired me to write more readable documentation.

-## Sponsor
+## Support

-Want to buy me a coffee?
-Click the button <kbd>❤️Sponsor</kbd> at the top of the [Home Page](https://github.com/cotes2020/jekyll-theme-chirpy) and choose a link that suits you to donate.
-I'd really appreciate it and take it as encouragement to work on better projects.
+If you enjoy this theme or find it helpful, please consider becoming my sponsor, I'd really appreciate it!
+Click the button <kbd>:heart:Sponsor</kbd> at the top of the [Home Page](https://github.com/cotes2020/jekyll-theme-chirpy) and choose a link that suits you to donate.
+This will encourage me and help me maintain this project.

 ## License